Geonovum/KP-APIs/Inleiding.md

-De key words: "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", en "OPTIONAL" in dit document moeten geinterpreteerd worden zoals beschreven in RFC 2119.
+De key words: "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", en "OPTIONAL" in dit document moeten geinterpreteerd worden zoals beschreven in [[rfc2119]].